alberthli/frogger/README.md

 - [x] Fix internal paths, which are hardcoded based on the Docker container internals, to be relative package paths
 - [x] Refactor dependency management onto `pyproject.toml`
 - [x] Significantly loosen requirements due to moving away from Docker
-- [ ] Add ability to scale joint/torque limits from URDF default
-- [ ] Before pypi package release, update instructions for using the MOSEK license.
 - [X] Handle multiple collision geoms on robot AND on object for surface constraint
 - [x] Force the user to supply a single URDF or SDF for the entire system to greatly simplify the pipeline (requires a relatively large refactor of the sim pipeline)
 - [x] Abstract the initial condition sampler so that people can implement their own.